sense 1v

 verbo irregolare

-sapére : to know
+sapere : to know

 sa||re : (accento acuto)

-Indicative mood (Indicativo) of the verb sapére
+indicativo sapere.
+Indicative mood of the verb sapere

 Tempo semplice